🚧 App in Alpha. Features subject to change/break without notice.

 URL Structure

-Canonical URLs are composed of just two parts: a host
+Canonical URLs are composed of just two parts: an origin

 and a pathname